LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 LogFileName
 	The name of the log file that will be created during processing.
 The keywords ``%ref%``, ``%shortref%``, ``%subref%``and ``%sitename%`` are allowed.

+DefaultClearLogFile
+	Should the existing log file be cleared by default.
+The user has the option to override this when using the tool.

 DefaultBufferSize
 	The default buffer size that will appear in the 'Buffer Size' text box when the form is opened.